sheefanaaz123/NLP-Master/README.md

 - Follow existing formatting and contribute responsibly.

 **Join the Movement:**
 Let's create an unparalleled resource for the NLP community!
-Contribute to the NLP Master Repository and be part of a global celebration of open source during Hacktoberfest.
+Contribute to the NLP Master Repository and be part of a global celebration of open source during **Hacktoberfest**.

 ## Domains